Woman talking on phone in front of a building.

 Correct: I do my homework.

-In German we use ‘make’:
+In German we say ‘make’:

 Ich mache meine Hausübungen.

-Generally, use ‘make’ when you talk about creating or constructing something like cake, tea or sculptures.
+Generally, use ‘make’ when you talk about creating or constructing something like cake, tea, or sculptures.

 • anything